-Policy consultation period 1 November 2020 to 8 January 2021

-Policy determined on 9 February 2021

-Policy contact name and position Laura Milsom, Head of Sixth Form

-Amendments after determination -

-Department for Education school r number 878-4120

-Age range 11-18

-Type of school Secondary academy with post-16 provision

-Admissions authority Osprey Learning Trust

-Normal round intake Year 7 and Year 12

-Published Admission Number 2022-23 180 for Year 7 and 25 external candidates for Year 12

-Priority for children to another setting No

-Priority for children from another setting No

-Designated religious character No

-Admissions catchment area Yes - see Page 4

-School uniform Yes

-Application Form School form below , at devon.cc/applicationforms or by calling 0345 155 1019 or from the school office

-Supplementary Information Form Not for Post-16 education.
+Rey information - for explanat ory notes, see A Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on 15 February 2022 Policy contact name and position Laura Milsom, Head of Sixth Form Amendments after determination on - Department for Education scho ol number 878-4182 Age range 11 to 18 Type of school Academy secondary school with post-16 provision 1 Admissions authority Osprey Learning Trust Normal round intake Year 7 and Year 12 Published Admission Number 2 2023-24 180 in Year 7 . and 25 in Year 12 2 Priority for young people to another setting No Priority for young people from a No Designated religious character No Admissions catchment area Yes - see below School uniform Yes Application Form Sixth form application form below or at devon.cc/applicationforms or by calling 0345 155 1019 or from the school office Supplementary Information For m Not for Post-16 education.
 All candidates - internal and external - will be required to complete an Options Form to indicate the courses they wish to study.
-This is not an application form.

-Key Dates Normal round for Yea ar 12

-When to apply 1 September 2021 to 1 March 2022

-Decision 1 April 2022

-When to appeal 13 May 2022 or from 20 days after the refusal

-Key Dates In-Year admission

-une 2022 for Year 13

-September 2022 for Year 12
+This is not an application form and does not affect the decision whether a place can be offered to an external candidate.
+Key Dates Normal round 140 2000 / 414 2000 When to apply 2022 to 1 March 2023 Decision 1 April 2023 - conditional on exam results When to appeal ol days after the refusal, whichever is later 3 Deadline to submit appeal 12 May 2023 Deadline to hear appeal 14 July 2023 4 or 13 October 2023 if conditional on exam results 5 Key Dates In-Year admission 023 for Year Group 13 September 2023 for Year 12 Decision within 10 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 school days of the form being submitted